Arthur Caplan: Career

-In 1977, Caplan met Daniel Callahan, a philosopher who co-founded The Hastings Center (now in Garrison, New York) with psychiatrist Willard Gaylin.
-In 1977, Caplan joined The Hastings Center, first as a junior research assistant and then as a post-doctoral fellow.
-He spent the next 10 years at the center, serving as the associate director from 1985 to 1987.
-During this time, Caplan published many papers on genetics (including the ethics of genetic testing and screening), evolution, sociobiology, and the teaching of ethics.
+In 1977, Caplan met Daniel Callahan, a philosopher who co-founded The Hastings Center with psychiatrist Willard Gaylin.
+In 1977, Caplan joined The Hastings Center as an associate and then became a post-doctoral fellow.
+He was the associate director from 1985 to 1987.
+During this time, Caplan published papers on genetics, evolution, sociobiology, and the teaching of ethics.
 He also became involved in the ethics of human and animal experimentation and new medical technologies, applying philosophy in public discourse and speaking on public policy issues.

 In 1987, Caplan moved to the University of Minnesota, where he became a professor in the Departments of Philosophy and Surgery and the first director of the Center for Biomedical Ethics.
 In 1989, he organized the Center for Bioethics Conference on Medical Ethics and the Holocaust, the first conference convened to discuss bioethics and the Holocaust.
-During his time at Minnesota he was active on issues relating to organ transplantation and genetics and worked with Rosalie A. Kane on dilemmas of "everyday ethics" involving treatment of the elderly.
+He was active on issues relating to organ transplantation and genetics and worked with Rosalie A. Kane on dilemmas of "everyday ethics" involving treatment of the elderly.
 He also wrote about bioethics in relation to the Holocaust.
 In 1992, he joined the Medical Advisory Council of the United States Holocaust Memorial Museum.

-Caplan secured the first apology for the Tuskegee Syphilis Study, from Lewis Sullivan, M.D., then secretary of HHS, in 1991.
-He worked with William Seidelman, M.D., and others to secure in 2012 an apology from the German Medical Association for the role of German physicians in Nazi prison experiments during the Holocaust.
+Caplan secured the first apology for the Tuskegee Syphilis Study, from Lewis Sullivan, then secretary of HHS, in 1991.
+He worked with William Seidelman and others to secure in 2012 an apology from the German Medical Association for the role of German physicians in Nazi prison experiments during the Holocaust.

-In May 1994, Caplan went to the University of Pennsylvania in Philadelphia.
-He founded the Center for Bioethics and the Department of Medical Ethics and had professorial appointments in a variety of departments including Medicine and Philosophy.
-In the mid-1990s, he and colleagues conducted the first empirical studies on organ donor eligibility and donation rates.
+In May 1994, Caplan went to the University of Pennsylvania in Philadelphia where he founded the Center for Bioethics and the Department of Medical Ethics and had professorial appointments in departments including Medicine and Philosophy.
 In 2009, the Sidney D. Caplan Professor of Bioethics was established at the University of Pennsylvania's Perelman School of Medicine, named for Caplan's father.
-Arthur Caplan became the first holder of the professorship.
+Caplan became the first holder of the professorship.

 While at the University of Pennsylvania, he became the first bioethicist to be sued for his professional role, after his involvement in a gene therapy trial that resulted in the death of research subject Jesse Gelsinger.
-The family's suit was settled with the University for an undisclosed amount of money, in exchange for, among other things, dropping Caplan from the suit.
-The federal government's suit on the same facts was settled for $500,000.
+The family's suit was settled with the university for an undisclosed amount of money; Caplan was dropped from the suit.